-- (a) Sentencing proceedings shall be scheduled by each District Judge no earlier than 75 calendar days following a defendant's entry of a guilty plea or a verdict of guilty. - (b) The presentence investigation report, including sentencing guideline computations, shall be completed and disclosed to the parties not less than 35 calendar days before the scheduled sentencing proceeding, unless the minimum period is waived by the Defendant.
-The presentence investigation report shall be deemed to have been disclosed - (1) when a copy of the report is delivered to the parties, - (2) one day after the report's availability for inspection is orally communicated to the parties, or - (3) three days after a copy of the report or notice of its availability is mailed to the parties. - (c) If a party reasonably disputes sentencing factors or material facts found in the presentence investigation report, or seeks the inclusion of additional factors or material facts, that party should notify the probation officer and the other party of such dispute, in writing, within 14 days after disclosure of the presentence investigation report.
+- (a) Sentencing proceedings shall be scheduled by each District Judge no earlier than 75 calendar days following a defendant's entry of a guilty plea or a verdict of guilty.
+If, however, the Court orders the defendant to participate in a sex offender evaluation, sentencing proceedings shall be scheduled by each District Judge no earlier than 110 calendar days following a defendant's entry of a guilty plea or a verdict of guilty. - (b) The draft presentence investigation report, including sentencing guideline computations, shall be completed and disclosed to the parties not less than 35 calendar days before the scheduled sentencing proceeding, unless the minimum period is waived by the Defendant.
+The draft presentence investigation report shall be deemed to have been disclosed upon docketing the report in the Court's CM/ECF docketing system, unless the case is sealed or a Defendant is pro se, in which case the report shall be deemed filed - (1) when a copy of the report is delivered to the parties; or - (2) three days after a copy of the report is mailed to the parties.. - (c) If a party reasonably disputes sentencing factors or material facts found in the draft presentence investigation report, or seeks the inclusion of additional factors or material facts, that party shall notify the probation officer and the other party of such dispute within 14 days after disclosure of the draft presentence investigation report.
+The notification shall be in writing and filed in CM/ECF.
 It is the obligation of the complaining party to seek resolution of such factors or material facts through the probation officer prior to filing the pleading referenced in paragraph (d) below.
 A conference among the probation officer and the parties is mandatory when factors or material facts are in dispute.
 Resolution of disputed factors or material facts should be resolved to the extent possible, and informal procedures, to include telephone conferences, for this resolution process are permissible.
+Informal procedures, which include telephone conferences and e-mail correspondence between the probation office and the parties for this resolution process, are permissible.
 A party with no disputes or objections should file a statement with the United States Probation Office, articulating that position.